saramsh/Academic/_pages/about.md

 * Machine Learning and Data Mining

 <h2> News</h2>
-### Dec 02, 20201
+### May 11, 2022
-Attending and presenting at [International Conference on Software Engineering (ICSE2022)](https://conf.researchr.org/home/icse-2022) in-person at Pittsburgh, Pennsylvania!
+Attending and presenting at [ICSE2022](https://conf.researchr.org/home/icse-2022/) in-person at Pittsburgh, Pennsylvania!
-### Dec 02, 20201
+### Dec 02, 2021
-My submission to [International Conference on Software Engineering (ICSE2022)](https://conf.researchr.org/home/icse-2022) with Dr. Mirakhorli and Ahmet Okutan titled "A Grounded Theory Based Approach to Characterize Software Attack Surfaces" was accepted in technical track!
+My submission to [International Conference on Software Engineering ICSE2022](https://conf.researchr.org/home/icse-2022) with Dr. Mirakhorli and Ahmet Okutan titled "A Grounded Theory Based Approach to Characterize Software Attack Surfaces" was accepted in technical track!
 ### May 10, 2020
 Passed Research Potential Assessment (RPA)